DavidZeff1/simonGame/README.md

 # simonGame
-Click on the url  in the "about" section on the right side of the page to play the game
+Click on the URL  in the "About" section on the right side of the page to play the game